Self-Supervised Place Recognition by Refining Temporal and Featural Pseudo Labels from Panoramic Data: Introduction

-To achieve this goal, our main idea is \textit{to leverage fixed temporal neighborhoods and learnable feature neighborhoods to discover the unknown spatial neighborhoods} (which require ground truth pose to compute), leading to a self-supervised VPR method shown in Fig.~\ref{fig:neighborhoods}.
+To achieve this goal, our main idea is \textit{to leverage fixed temporal neighborhoods and learnable feature neighborhoods to discover the unknown spatial neighborhoods} (which require ground truth poses to compute), leading to a self-supervised VPR method shown in Fig.~\ref{fig:neighborhoods}.
 We are inspired by research work utilizing sensory streams (RGB videos or point cloud sequences) to obtain the positive and negative neighbors in the temporal domain such as~\cite{savinov2018semi}.
 However, we find that VPR learned from temporal cues alone will miss spatial neighboring places with large viewpoint differences, because temporal neighbors tend to share similar viewpoints.

 This is suboptimal in applications such as visual navigation or loop closure for SLAM.
 To automatically discover the true spatial neighbors with diverse viewpoints, we propose a novel iterative learning strategy inspired by noisy label training such as bootstrapping~\cite{reed2014training}.
 More specifically, we exploit the temporal information for label initialization as shown in Fig.~\ref{fig:neighbor1}.
-We further augment the labels by simulating observations perceived from different view directions.
-Afterward, a feature representation will be learned based on the current labels.
-Finally, as shown in Fig.~\ref{fig:neighbor2}, we re-label the dataset using the learned feature space by: (1) adding feature-space neighbors as tentative positive labels and (2) rejecting false positives via geometric verification, in order to further refine the feature representation.
+Afterward, a feature representation will be learned based on the selected triplets.
+Then, as shown in Fig.~\ref{fig:neighbor2}, we select the training triplets using the feature space by: (1) adding feature-space neighbors as tentative positives, (2) rejecting false positives and false negatives via geometric verification, in order to further refine the feature representation.
 Note that the above steps are iteratively conducted until convergence.

-To evaluate our self-supervised VPR with \textbf{T}emporal and \textbf{F}eature neighborhood interactions~(\textbf{\titlevariable)}, we simulate datasets with different input modalities, and develop a real-world dataset \realworld~including two scenes with 38,426 GPS-georeferenced images in total.
+To evaluate our self-supervised VPR with \textbf{T}emporal and \textbf{F}eature neighborhood interactions~(\textbf{\titlevariable)}, we generate a simulated RGB dataset~\cite{savva2019habitat}, and apply a real-world point cloud dataset \realworld~\cite{Liao2022PAMI}.
 All the datasets are sequentially-collected sensory streams.
 Meanwhile, we develop a novel metric to measure the heading diversity of the retrieval results.
 In summary, our contributions are: